-This might be the most popular New Year's resolution, but experts warn that it's the worst.
-"There are too many factors at play when it comes to someone's body weight," says Hurdle.
-"Body composition can dramatically change with limited-to-no change in the actual number on the scale.
-Also, you may have to uncover digestive, hormonal, or other health challenges, for example, before you can start seeing any results."
+This might be the most popular New Year’s resolution, but experts warn that it’s the worst.
+“There are too many factors at play when it comes to someone’s body weight,” says Hurdle.
+“Body composition can dramatically change with limited-to-no change in the actual number on the scale.
+Also, you may have to uncover digestive, hormonal, or other health challenges, for example, before you can start seeing any results.”
 A more practical approach is to start building healthy habits one at a time, like committing to join a gym; then finding a workout buddy or an awesome class you enjoy.
-If you commit to going three days a week, people will miss you if you aren't there and encourage you when you make progress.
+If you commit to going three days a week, people will miss you if you aren’t there and encourage you when you make progress.
 Resolving to establish the foundational practices that lead to weight loss will produce ongoing wins and keep you focused and hopeful to ultimately slim down for good.
-Here are the 50 things doctors wish you knew to reach your weight loss goals.
+Here’s what doctors wish you knew to reach your weight loss goals.

 To quit smoking

 This commendable resolution is also a tough one.
 “Anyone who’s battled addiction knows that the process involves many steps—certainly more than just ‘quit’,” says Jennifer Dene, celebrity health coach and Pilates instructor.
 “The first step typically involves the smoker determining why they developed this unhealthy coping mechanism in the first place and work toward satisfying those urges in healthier ways.”
 In lieu of the resolution to quit smoking directly, resolve to find a support group that will get the ball rolling on this effort.
 “An accountability partner, just like a sponsor, helps you learn to live with your addiction without indulging,” says Horton.